petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/using-the-database-upgrade-tool.md

 !!! important
     If you're upgrading from 6.2 or earlier, update your file store configuration.
 See the [Updating the File Store](../reference/file-store-updates.md) for more information.

 You can [tune the database for upgrade operations](../upgrade-stability-and-performance/database-tuning-for-upgrades.md), [prune unnecessary data](../upgrade-stability-and-performance/database-tuning-for-upgrades.md) (e.g., unneeded versions of Web Content, Documents, and more) to improve upgrade performance, and resolve upgrade issues by modifying the database while it's detached from your Liferay instance.
 These activities are especially important for upgrading DXP and any large, critical Portal environments safely and as quickly as possible.
-After you've accounted for tuning and pruning the database and completing relevant tasks described in [Upgrade Basics](../upgrade-basics.md), you're ready to setup up the new installation and upgrade the database using the upgrade tool.
+After you've accounted for tuning and pruning the database and completing relevant tasks described in [Upgrade Basics](../upgrade-basics.md), you're ready to set up the new installation and upgrade the database using the upgrade tool.

 If you're [upgrading to a new Liferay Docker image](../../installing-liferay/using-liferay-docker-images/upgrading-to-a-new-docker-image.md) and want to use the upgrade tool, use it from a [Liferay Tomcat Bundle](../../installing-liferay/installing-a-liferay-tomcat-bundle.md) of the new Liferay version.
 The tool is in the bundle's `tools/portal-tools-db-upgrade-client` folder.